 - Printing free money and giving it to crypto-investors who are inclined to hold it and thus restrict supply;

-- with a not-at-all-decentralized reliance on price indicators provided by unsupervised, unregulated third-party markets already widely suspected of serious shenanigans;
+- Vulnerable to a not-at-all-decentralized reliance on price indicators provided by unsupervised, unregulated third-party trading venues already suspected of serious shenanigans;

-- with the primary benefits accruing to early buyers in an unregulated ICO;
+- Granting primary benefits of the scheme to early buyers in an unregulated ICO;

 Similarly, a cascading margin call situation could lead to failure to hold the peg in such a way as to require a lot of new money and a very convoluted two-step investment process to recapture it.
 This, in a business where most users can’t even manage their private keys.